“Oh, my God! She’s such a -!”

 Writers are told that subtext is the ‘untold’ or ‘underlying’ story, and that stories must be delivered in subtext.
 Make no mistake – this is true.
 Without subtext, you literally have no story.
 However, what the great and the good fail to tell us is how in the world we are supposed to go about telling an ‘untold’ story?
 How do we bury our story in this way?
 How can I tell my story apparently without mentioning it?!

 The reason it is tricky is this: a baker does not work with cakes.
-A baker works with ingredients and kitchen utensils.
+A baker works with ingredients and ovens and kitchen utensils.
 Their customers work with cakes.
 It’s the same with creating subtext.
 Writers do not work with subtext.
 Writers work with knowledge gaps in order that the reader receives the story in subtext.
 Your job, as a writer, is to create the conditions for subtext.
 That is the craft of storytelling.

 When you craft into your story a difference in the knowledge held by different participants, you introduce a knowledge gap – and simultaneously create intrigue and engagement.
 This is most easily expressed from the audience or reader perspective: